blogs

 Cons:

-• Strongly tied to Google Cloud — limited value outside the GCP ecosystem
+• Strongly tied to Google Cloud, with limited value outside the GCP ecosystem

 • Less capable than code-based tools for complex custom transformations